 Following a disaster, communities are often faced with mental health crises.
-The loss of homes and belongings, the death of loved ones and pets, the destruction of community supports and displacement of friends and family can lead to enhanced emotional distress, anxiety, depression, suicidal tendencies and grief.
-The stress of living through a crisis and its aftermath exacerbates prior vulnerabilities and creates new ones.
+The loss of homes and belongings, the death of loved ones and pets, the destruction of community supports and displacement of friends and family, can all lead to enhanced emotional distress, anxiety, depression, suicidal tendencies and grief.
+The stress of living through a crisis and its aftermath exacerbates prior vulnerabilities as well as creating new ones.
 We know this to be true in almost every aspect of disaster and humanitarian crises, whether the underlying inequity is a condition of substandard housing, food insecurity, access to general healthcare or proximity to a hazard.